UW Resident Group Photos

 Applications are processed through the Electronic Residency Application System.

-We require USMLE transcripts, 3 Letters of Recommendation, a Medical School Transcript, Dean’s Letter, and Personal Statement.
+We require USMLE transcripts including Step 2 score, 3 Letters of Recommendation, a Medical School Transcript, Dean’s Letter, and Personal Statement.

 See the Deadlines and Applications Instructions FAQ below for more info.